rakutentech/leofs_docs/getting_started.rst

 Wrap up
 ^^^^^^^

-You were able to learn building *LeoFS stand-alone system*.
-Make sure to have a look :ref:`Quick Start -2 Cluster <quick-start2-label>` to help you get a more understanding.
+You now know how to setup a *stand-alone LeoFS system*.
+Make sure to have a look at :ref:`Quick Start -2 Cluster <quick-start2-label>` to learn how to setup a LeoFS cluster.

 .. _quick-start2-label: